 - that they have all their dates and times clear in their heads and on your family calendar as well.

 Do you have a suggestion for helping avoid exam stress?
-Please let us know in the comments section below.
+Let us know in the comments section below.